 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 As it turns out, there are a few genuine reasons why your dog might smell absolutely horrible, even after she’s been thoroughly bathed.
 It’s important to find out what’s going on.
 So you can not only get rid of the odor but find out if it’s due to some type of medical condition that needs to be treated.
 Fortunately, you’ve come to the right place.
-We’ll explore each of the reasons that your dog might smell bad in greater detail.
+I’ll go over each of the reasons that your dog might smell bad in greater detail.

 She Has Gas : Senior dog smell